-Multiple sclerosis (MS) is a chronic disease that affects the central nervous system (CNS).
+Multiple sclerosis (MS) is a chronic disease that affects the central nervous system (CNS), which includes the brain, spinal cord and optic nerves.
 It causes inflammation and the destruction of myelin.
-Myelin surrounds nerve fibers and acts like insulation on a wire, preventing "short-circuits" that divert a nerve signal from having its desired effects.
-The "demyelination" process interferes with nerve impulse transmission, affects muscular control, and causes a variety of sensory, motor, and psychological symptoms.
+Myelin surrounds nerve fibers and acts like insulation on a wire, preventing “short-circuits” that divert a nerve signal from having its desired effects.
+The “demyelination” process interferes with nerve impulse transmission, affects muscular control, and causes a variety of sensory, motor, and psychological symptoms.
 Damage to the myelin usually resolves with time and symptoms subside, but repeated attacks can lead to a continual process of demyelination and remyelination, which produces nerve fiber scarring and progressive disability.

-There is no single test that can conclusively diagnose MS. Instead, health practitioners look for a combination of factors to determine if a patient has MS. The factors are described in a document called the "McDonald Criteria," named for the doctor who chaired the 2001 panel of experts charged with establisheding criteria for an accurate diagnosis.
-The document is updated regularly as new research improves our understanding of the disease.
-Physicians will consult a patient's medical history and a variety of clinical and laboratory tests to aid in their diagnosis.
-In applying the criteria for diagnosing MS, a health practitioner must:
+There is no single test that can conclusively diagnose MS. Instead, healthcare practitioners look for a combination of factors to determine if a patient has MS. The factors are described in a document called the “McDonald Criteria,” named for the doctor who chaired the 2001 panel of experts charged with establishing criteria for an accurate diagnosis.
+The document is updated regularly as new research improves our understanding of the disease, speeds the diagnosis, and reduces misdiagnosis.
+Physicians will consult a patient’s medical history and a variety of clinical and laboratory tests to aid in their diagnosis.
+In applying the criteria for diagnosing MS, a healthcare practitioner must:

 - Determine that the CNS has been damaged in at least two places

 - Confirm that the damage occurred at separate times, more than one month apart

 - Rule out other conditions that cause a similar set of signs and symptoms